 Reserve the regular and mundane for ourselves in the house, the special for guests and occasions.
 We saw our parents and many other Indian households do it while we were growing up, and we followed suit.
 We didn’t even think about it; stowing away the good crockery/serveware, the runners, placemats and good linen for guests while using plain, boring things for ourselves in our daily lives.
 The life and times back then were different.
 But we brought them straight into our home.

 In our initial days of marriage, I used to enjoy setting the table and making the meal look presentable even if it was just the two of us eating.
 But it became a copy of our childhoods when we hosted parents since we ended up replicating what they were used to.
 Meals became facts of life, a necessity rather than an occasion.
 Something to get done within the day, with the stress of getting it done in time dominating the spirit of a meal as an occasion.

 Related reading: Sex: a glass of water or a three-course meal?

 Until one day, my husband and I stared down at our plain beige plates and bowls and, literally, lost appetite.
 It was one of those moments that horrify you with their utter transparency.
 Why had we been doing this to ourselves?
 Especially given that we were the privileged ones who ate ALL our meals together.

 How many times in a day can I tell the people in my life that they are special to me?
-When we put in just a little more effort in that table setting, in dressing up even if we are at home all the time, in making the bed look beautiful, in making the house smell nice, we are trying to reiterate to our family as also to ourselves that this right here, the daily, the everyday, the mundane is what makes life.
-Life is the special occasion that we show up for every day.
-It is what we celebrate with this approach, while showing appreciation for the co-travellers who stay on this journey with us day in and day out.
+When we put in just a little more effort in that table setting, in dressing up even if we are at home all the time, in making the bed look beautiful, in making the house smell nice, we are trying to reiterate to our family as also to ourselves that this right here, the daily, every day, the mundane is what makes life.
+Life is a special occasion that we show up every day.
+It is what we celebrate with this approach while showing appreciation for the co-travellers who stay on this journey with us day in and day out.

 We save the best for every day.
 And that is how we try to make the mundane memorable.